mtumilowicz/go-continuous-deployment-makefile-workshop/README.txt

         * pros: can't afford to make chaotic changes
             * every commit goes to production
             * initially, you need to make space for your change
-* steps
+        * commiting
             * first commit: make space for the new feature (refactoring)
                 * doesn't introduce any changes in functionality, so it can be done safely
                 * refactoring doesn’t break anything as long as there is good test coverage
-    * second Commit: introduce the feature switch (toggle)
+            * second commit: introduce the feature switch (toggle)
             * third commit and subsequent: additional steps for the feature
                 * two approaches to handling errors
                     * avoiding errors: through thorough testing and coverage
                     * infrastructure for quickly handling errors
                         * disable the feature with a toggle, and do quick fix
+* functional bugs
+    * user can't complete some action
+        * not serious => a matter of turn-off feature flag
+    * user can complete action wrong
+        * serious
+        * usually leads to data corruption
+        * example: something should cost 200 USD but costed 100

 ## db migrations
 * zero-downtime
-    * oldest ideas to achieve a zero downtime update is the Blue-Green deployment
+    * Blue-Green deployment (oldest ideas)
         * two exactly similar environments, one referenced as Green, the other as Blue
         * one of them runs the production app, while the other runs the pre-production app
         * in front of them sits a dispatcher